kosbarts/Oi/README.md

 The script for building the fonts is in the `/sources/` folder.

-To build a static ttf run:
+To build ttf, otf, and woff2 run:

 ```
 cd sources
 sh build.sh
 ```

-If you want to build otf's do so through Glyphs using the source Glyphs file.
+The files will appear in the corresponding folders in the ../font folder.

 ## ChangeLog